almostearthling/when-command/ROADMAP.md

   - Rewrite configuration and exit
   - Install icons and exit
   - Force indicator icon on

-## 6) Desirable features
+* Regexp match for shell command results (in both tasks and conditions)
 * More system and session event conditions
   - System suspend and/or resume
   - Screen lock
   - Device attach/detach
+  - Join network
+  - More to come
 * File watch conditions
 * Stop task sequence upon failure (or success) of one task

-* Configuration directory maintenance tools
-* Regexp match for shell command results (in both tasks and conditions)
+## 6) Desirable features

 * Package repository
+* Fix GTK warnings (some can't be fixed)
 * Icons as specified in https://developer.gnome.org/icon-theme-spec/
 * Tests and amendments for other Linux flavors and distributions